 Mr Ralf Seager of BRM Associates said “What a lovely project, lets hope we can get this done quickly and as cost effectively as possible, its for the kids so lets keep it sensible”… He then went on to say that Decorum.London did provide the whole project much cheaper than the original main contractor.

 The exterior storage areas were original cost effective simple shed cupboards, we though best to beef these up by cladding in the same decking materials and re-roofing… I’m sure they’ll last for just about ever.

-Decorum.London loved this project, it was a larger than normal decking platform, it looked great and the use of stainless fixings, quality timber and saturating in Owatrol decking oil will result in a School decking structure that is fit for purpose and will last a lifetime.
+Decorum.London loved this project, it was a larger than normal decking platform; it looked great and the use of stainless fixings.
+Paired with quality timber and saturating in Owatrol decking oil.
+This will result in a School decking structure that is fit for purpose and will last a lifetime.